 Once you have completed writing your book, there is definitely a need to go over the content and check for flaws and errors that need to be removed.
 A self-published author with limited help calls for an

 extra helping hand.
-Most importantly, that assistance needs to come from someone who has had an elaborate background in writing, editing, and proofreading books.
+Most importantly, that assistance needs to come from someone who has an elaborate background in writing, editing, and proofreading books.
 And not just any books, the books from your genre and one of the books written by really notable authors.
-This person needs to be meticulous and precise in their analysis, so any revision that they suggest is well calibrated and articulate.
+This person needs to be meticulous and precise in their analysis, so any revision that they suggest is well-calibrated and articulate.
 Basically, your book demands supervised revision, where your assistant and you both collaborate.
 They supervise and suggest what revisions need to be made and are also able to explain why.

 Developing your manuscript:

-There is no doubt that whatever you have conjured up until now is definitely state of the art and truly what you want the world to know.
+There is no doubt that whatever you have conjured up until now is definitely state-of-the-art and truly what you want the world to know.
 It could be a great concept and a new groundbreaking one, but wouldn’t it be

 great if you were able to make it sound more refined and enticing.
 Such editing and proofreading will further develop your manuscript and lift it to a whole new level.
 Sometimes our words sound better in our heads than they do in writing; it’s best we put in a little effort and make our manuscript better